What Is Video Learning?

 If you’ve ever asked ‘How can we convince our people that ‘x’ is a good idea?’ then this is the video type for you.
 Because this is about changes to key business concepts, these are often content pieces that function like sales or marketing collateral.
 Less is more here, so keep these videos short—like an advert.

 In terms of subject matter, these can be almost anything: a new diversity initiative, a product launch, new systems, a process or software change, or even messaging around a buy-out or new office.

 This category often involves interviewing a senior figure at the client organization—someone with authority who is able to impart a key message in a clear, expert way.
 There are many variations available for this kind of interview, some ‘glossier’ and more cinematic than others.

 The cost: Costs will vary, depending on how cinematic or simple the requirements are.
 Factor in lots of time to work on the messaging (where a script is required).

 Bonus tip: Set yourself the challenge of imparting the key messages in 90 seconds.
 The end product may be longer than that, but almost anything can be delivered at a high level in a minute and a half.

 Almost every learning challenge, no matter how complex, can be solved with ‘moving image’ in some way.
 It’s about figuring out how and where to best use it.
 As technology changes, video does too and this allows L&D professionals to innovate constantly so we don’t keep producing the same learning assets we’ve been making for years.
 The result?
 Happier, more knowledgeable and more engaged learners.

 The conversation around video learning is part of the LEO webinar, ‘Digital Learning 101: The Panel – Video for Learning’.
-Click below to access the full recording and watch it on demand.
+Click the button to access the full recording and watch it on demand.